trufflesuite/truffle/packages/fetch-and-compile/README.md

 }
 ```

+## `getSupportedNetworks`

-Finally, if you want a list of supported networks, you can call `getSupportedNetworks`:
+If you want a list of supported networks, you can call `getSupportedNetworks`:

 ```ts
 import { getSupportedNetworks } from "@truffle/fetch-and-compile";